MicrosoftDocs/power-platform/power-virtual-agents/preview/clone-existing-bot.md

 ## Eligibility

 Some bots are not currently eligible to have their content cloned into a new preview bot.
-Bots with any of the following features are not eligible. <!--Need to make list more "parallel".-->
+Bots with support for any of the following features are not eligible.

-- Non-English bots
+- Languages other than English
-- Bots that are connected to Omnichannel for Customer Service <!--Is this a flow feature?
-A channel?-->
+- Hand-off to Omnichannel for Customer Service
-- Bots that use Knowledge Management extensions <!--What is this?-->
+- Knowledge Management extensions

-If your bot isn't eligible, you can use [a new preview bot](build-2022-quickstart.md) to explore preview features on the unified canvas.
+Whether or not your bot is eligible, you can [create a new preview bot](build-2022-quickstart.md) to explore preview features on the unified canvas.

+## Limitations

+The following limitations currently exist when creating a preview bot and cloning content from an existing bot.

+- In your new bot, any topic authored using Bot Framework Composer will be created only as a stub topic, with the same input and output variables configured.
+  None of the content or nodes within the topic are copied.

+Once your preview bot has been created, you will need to update those topics and add content to them.

 ## Clone a bot